VivekKarmarkar/IMUsim/ReadMe1.txt

 Anatomical frame pose estimator for femoral and tibial segments have been included

 Note that version_2 uses the Greater Trochanter (GT) marker for construction of the femoral reference frame

+Anatomical_Frames_implementation_version_2 details below: (Differences from version_1,2)
+Knee Angle plot functions have been included
+Pose Component plot functions have been included